 7. Ms. Stacey White, Founder Head Staceywhite Consulting, is a senior humanitarian policy and systems analyst who is committed to enhancing the quality of humanitarian action and improving accountability to vulnerable populations.
-She has two primary areas of focus: disaster risk management and forced migration, both of which she approaches from a protection lens.
-She has 20 years’ experience in the international humanitarian aid industry, having lived and worked in multiple countries across the globe.
+She has two primary areas of focus, USA.

 8. Mr. Lyal S. Sunga, Special Advisor on Human Rights and Humanitarian Law, Rome, Italy, and Visiting Professor at the Raoul Wallenberg Institute for Human Rights and Humanitarian Law (RWI), Lund, Sweden, formerly Senior Lecturer (2005 to 2009) and RWI’s first Director of Research, Rome, ITALY.

 9. Judge N. Pillay, Former UN OHCHR, and President of ICTR and ICTY.

 10. Ms. Ann Marie Winter, Executive Director, Area Agency on Aging of Pasco-Pinellas, Florida, and former Lead UN Lead Human Rights Trainer, Former Yugoslavia.